 Mindfulness, alertness, concentration, discernment: These are all things we have to some extent, and what we’re doing is learning how to take what we’ve got, to appreciate the good things we’ve got in the mind, and improve the conditions for their growing.
 It’s not the case that the mind is innately good or innately bad.
 It’s got good qualities and bad qualities all mixed up together.
 The more delusion we have about what’s good and what’s bad, the harder it is to figure out what needs to be developed and what needs to be abandoned.

-So we need to develop this quality of learning how to ferret out what’s skillful and what’s not.
-On the one hand, we can benefit from gaining instruction from outside to point us in directions where we should look.
-But that instruction has to be proven in our own practice.
+We need to develop this quality of learning how to ferret out what’s skillful and what’s not.
+On the one hand, we can benefit from gaining instruction from outside to point us in directions where we should look, but that instruction has to be proven in our own practice.
 We have to see for ourselves.
 In other words, just because a teaching comes in a text, or they say the Buddha said this, or whoever said it, doesn’t necessarily mean that it’s true.
-But if the source seems reliable, that does mean that what it says is something you want to look into.
+But if the source seems reliable, that does mean that it’s something you want to look into.
 You want to test it for yourself.
 And you want to develop the qualities of mind that make you reliable in evaluating the test.

 So to see cause and effect clearly, you have to learn how to be steady in your powers of observation.
 To do that you have to focus your mind on something that’s steadily there.
 You’ve got the breath coming in and going out, and as long as you’re alive it’s going to be coming in and going out.
 So it’s a good place to start.
 You focus on the breath going in, you focus on it coming out.
 After a while, you realize that in order for the mind to stay with the breath, the breath will have to be comfortable, something you like, something you enjoy doing.
 Otherwise, you get bored and start wandering off to other places.

 So you hold that purpose in mind.
 You’re going to explore the sensation of breathing, and try to use your powers of evaluation to see: What kind of breathing feels good right now?
 What kind of breathing feels good over time?
 The longer you stay with the breath, the more you realize that there’s a lot going on in the breath.
 It’s not just air coming in and out through the nose, but there’s also a flow of energy that goes along with it.
-And the way you conceive of the breath can help or hinder the process.
-If you allow a concept simply of energy flowing, you find that the energy flows more freely.
+The way you conceive of the breath can help or hinder the process.
+If you think of energy flowing, you find that the energy flows more freely.
 So you remember to hold these concepts in mind: That’s the mindfulness.

-Then you try to develop alertness to see what’s actually happening with the breath.
-And also the quality of ardency: You want to do this well.
+Then you try to develop alertness to see what’s actually happening with the breath, and also the quality of ardency: You want to do this well.
 You want to give it your full attention.
-And as soon as you sense anything going wrong, you want to correct it.
-In other words, the breath, which seemed to be comfortable, with a particular rhythm that felt good, after a while is not so good any more.
+As soon as you sense anything going wrong, you want to correct it.
+In other words, the breath, which seemed to be comfortable with a particular rhythm that felt good, after a while is not so good any more.
 Well, change it.
 Or let it change.
 If you sense the mind wandering off, you bring it right back.

 As Ajaan Lee once said, when you start to practice, you start seeing your defilements right away.
 As long as you accept the fact that this is what everybody has to go through, you won’t get discouraged.
 It’s not a sign that you’re a particularly bad meditator or a hopeless meditator.
 It’s just where you are.

-I don’t know how many times have I heard people say they can’t meditate because their mind won’t settle down.
-It’s like saying, “I can’t go to see the doctor cause I’m sick.”
+I don’t know how many times I’ve heard people say they can’t meditate because their mind won’t settle down.
+It’s like saying, “I can’t go to see the doctor because I’m sick.”
 If you’re sick, you’ve got to go see the doctor.
 That’s the only way you’re going to get over your illness.
-And in the same way, if you find that your mind won’t settle down, that means you’ve got to meditate—and learn the patience that’s required for the meditation to do its work.
+In the same way, if you find that your mind won’t settle down, that means you’ve got to meditate—and learn the patience that’s required for the meditation to do its work.
 This is a good quality to develop, because it will allow your mindfulness to strengthen.
-And the stronger your mindfulness, the stronger your alertness, the more you’re able to see and understand about your own mind.
+The stronger your mindfulness, the stronger your alertness, the more you’re able to see and understand about your own mind.

 This way, you’re able to put the Buddha’s teachings to the test to see if developing these qualities really does create a greater capacity for happiness, a greater capacity for well-being.
 And you can see what other qualities you need to develop in the mind.
 Get a sense of what’s working and what’s not, and under which conditions certain teachings work and certain teachings don’t.
-Because an important part of the path is balance, noticing that when the mind is too sluggish there are times when you need to gladden it, or when it’s too energetic, you have to make it steadier.
+An important part of the path is balance, noticing that when the mind is too sluggish, you need to gladden it.
+When it’s too energetic, you have to make it steadier.

 As the Buddha says in terms of the factors for awakening, there are the passive ones and the active ones, calming ones and energizing ones.
 They’re all good, but they have their time and place.
 Meditating is like building a fire.
 When the fire is too weak, you put more fuel on it.
 You don’t cover it with dust and water.
 But when it’s too strong, you don’t add more fuel.
 That’s when you use the dust and the water.
 It’s not that the dust and the water are always bad or always good, or that the fuel is always bad or always good.
 You have to learn to read the situation to see what’s needed.
 All of these are issues that you have to keep in mind.

-It’s not that simply by watching things without actively testing things, you’ll immediately understand what to do.
+It’s not that simply by watching things, without actively testing them, you’ll immediately understand what to do.
 If that were the case, the Buddha’s instructions would be pretty simple.
-Just watch and you’ll understand for yourself and then you can trust yourself and then everything will be okay.
+Just watch and you’ll understand for yourself and then you can trust yourself and everything will be okay.
 But he realized there’s more to training the mind than just that.